 No referral required

-Referrals are not needed to see a chiropractor, and treatment is covered by most extended health plans, making chiropractic treatment easily accessible for most Albertans.
-You can find a chiropractor near you on our website.
-You can also ask family, friends and colleagues for a recommendation; you may be surprised by how many see a chiropractor.
+Referrals are not needed to see a chiropractor, and treatment is covered by most extended health plans, making chiropractic treatment accessible for most Albertans.
+You can find a chiropractor near here.